mhykari/Linux-Scripts/SSH Config/Readme.md

 ## fssh.sh script:
 This script find and connect automatically to the host.<br />
 ### How to use fssh.sh file:
-1- edit thr file and set the "ssh_username" value<br />
+1- edit the file and set the "ssh_username" value<br />
 2- Run command "chmod +x fs.sh <br />
 3- finde your server with command "./script.sh <last_two_octets_or_hostname>"<br />
 4- If just one host matches, you directly connect to the host, but if multiple hosts match, you can select the hosts and connect to it.<br />